kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 $ kubectl exec -it $(kubectl get pods -n mysql --selector=app.kubernetes.io/instance=mysql-release -o=jsonpath='{.items[0].metadata.name}') -n mysql -- bash
 ```

-From inside the shell, use the mysql CLI to insert some data into the test database
+From inside the shell, use the mysql CLI to insert some data into the test database.

 ```bash
 $ mysql --user=root --password=asd#45@mysqlEXAMPLE